Paparoa National Park – Guide for Backpackers

 Rocks!
 Rocks everywhere!
 Stacked one, pancake ones, ones that shoot water, ones that overhang, ones that are 300 metres tall, cave ones, and stalactite ones.
 Paparoa National Park may be small in comparison to other parks in New Zealand, but there is a hell of a lot to see.
 Just take a look at this Paparoa National Park guide!

 The rocks featured on all the New Zealand postcards are the Punakaiki Pancake Rocks and Blowholes.
-But if you head inland, especially down the Pororari River, there’s more land formations that will work your camera shutter.
+But if you head inland, especially down the Pororari River, there are more land formations that will work your camera shutter.

 Explore caves, go horseback riding, take a like through lush rainforest: the possibilities feel so endless that we bet you wish you had planned more time in Paparoa National Park!